What is Transdisciplinarity (TD)?

 Global environmental problems are often called “wicked problems” because they are highly complex, difficult to define, may affect regions and groups differently, and have no clear-cut solutions.
 To effectively deal with these problems, it is important that all people involved in their various aspects work together to solve them.
-Knowledge co-creation to address environmental issues and to assist the transformation to a more sustainable society is academically known as TD or transdisciplinary research (TDR).
+Knowledge co-creation to address environmental issues and to assist the transformation to a more sustainable society is academically known as transdisciplinarity (TD), and research involving TD or transidisciplinary approach is called transdisciplinary research (TDR).
 TDR aims at solving real-world problems (as opposed to scientific problems), and involves researchers from various fields collaborating with non-academic stakeholders (such as communities, practitioners, and local governments).

 Characteristics of TD

 The transdisciplinary method is characterised by researchers and stakeholders in society working together to discuss and work toward solutions to real societal problems.
 For example, in the case of an environmental problem, researchers can identify the factors that cause the problem and their relationship.
 On the other hand, stakeholders may know from experience useful strategies to solve those problems or be able to point out what measures might work or not work in practice.
 TDR therefore aims to combine different types of knowledge, such as scientific, empirical, and local knowledge, in order to devise viable and effective solutions.

 There is no single definition of TDR, however it is typically defined by the following three characteristics: